thejasonfile/udacity-fend-myreads/README.md

 You can move the books by selecting the dropdown next to each book and choosing a different shelf.

+Click the '+' symbol to conduct a search of books.
+You can add these books to your shelves by selecting an option from the dropdown.

 ## Contributing

 If you have something to add or change with the code, please submit a Pull Request and it will be reviewed.